Canonical currents and heights for K3 surfaces: Suspension space construction

 \subsubsection{Outline of section}

 It is natural to wonder if the constructions of canonical currents, and heights, could be formulated in terms of the geodesic flow for an appropriate hyperbolic manifold, instead of the more direct, combinatorial construction in \autoref{sec:boundary_currents_direct_construction} and \autoref{sec:boundary_heights_direct_construction}.
-We describe below the candidate space and some of its properties, but remark that because of the need to consider the blown up boundary of the ample cone, and non-uniqueness of the associated currents and heights for boundary classes corresponding to elliptic fibrations, this more intrinsic approach to the construction is not directly applicable.
+We describe below the candidate space and some of its properties.
+However, because of the need to blow up boundary of the ample cone, and because of the non-uniqueness of the associated currents and heights for boundary classes corresponding to elliptic fibrations, the homogeneous spaces constructed in this section cannot, as far as we can see, be used to construct the canonical currents and heights.

 We establish some results from ergodic theory and formulate a number of questions.
-Some of the constructions in this section will be taken up in future work.
+Some of the constructions in this section will be taken up in future work, where we will make use of these homogeneous spaces to study the currents and heights.